 - loss of earnings (to the estate); and

 - medical and funeral expenses paid by the estate, if any.

-Consult an Orlando wrongful death attorney
+Consult an Orlando wrongful death lawyer

-The Orlando wrongful death attorneys of The Baez Law Firm have experience throughout the state of Florida in helping family members and dependents find justice after the loss of a loved one because of another’s intentional or negligent misconduct.
+The Orlando wrongful death lawyers of The Baez Law Firm have experience throughout the state of Florida in helping family members and dependents find justice after the loss of a loved one because of another’s intentional or negligent misconduct.
 While nothing can bring back your loved one, the opportunity to recover damages can help ease your family’s burden during a difficult time.
 For a free consultation on your case, contact The Baez Law Firm today.